Command options / Setting tags¶

 When creating force constants from FORCES_FC3

-and/or
+and/or FORCES_FC2

-created.
-The shape of the data array is (num_patom, num_satom)
+constants that use smaller data size are created.
+The shape of the data array is

 for

-for fc3, where
+fc3, where num_patom

 and num_satom

-are the numbers of atoms in primtive
+are the numbers of atoms in primitive cell

-is replaced by num_satom
+is replaced by

 .
-Therefore if the supercell
+Therefore if the supercell dimension is large, this reduction of

-input crystal structure has centring –pa is
+data size becomes large.
+If the input crystal structure has centring

 and fc3.hdf5

 are compact or full automatically.
-When
+When using with

-, the calculated results will become slightly
+, the calculated results will become slightly different due to

-different due to imperfect symmetrization scheme that phono3py
+imperfect symmetrization scheme that phono3py employs.

 (FC_SYMMETRY = .TRUE.

 Second- and third-order force constants are symmetrized.
-The index exchange of real space force constantsand translational invariance symmetry are applied in a simple way.
+The index exchange of real space force constants and translational invariance symmetry are applied in a simple way.
 This symmetrization just removes drift force constants evenly from all elements and then applies averaging index-exchange equivalent elements.
 Therefore the different symmetries are not simultaneously enforced.
 For better symmetrization, it is recommended to use an external force constants calculator like ALM.

-The symmetrizations for the second and third orders can be
+The symmetrizations for the second and third orders can be independently applied

-independently applied by --sym-fc2
+by --sym-fc2

 (SYMMETRIZE_FC2 = .TRUE.

-and --sym-fc3r
+) and --sym-fc3r

 (SYMMETRIZE_FC3 = .TRUE.